 The company claims that they have ownership over the second easiest to understand word or phrase worldwide.
 They aren’t big enough to win out over the word ‘ok’, however!

-Do you know any interesting or fun facts about Coca Cola that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Coca Cola?
+Share them in the comments below!